What is Better Than NanoCell vs QLED

 Both technologies are used in LCD TV screens and use quantum dots.
 They are needed to improve picture quality.

-Why Quantum Dots in a TV
+Why Quantum Dots on a TV?

 Image problems on an LCD TV screen: